-PLEASE NOTE: Due to the Society's ongoing archives and collections reorganization, and our small staff, only a limited amount of focused research requests will be accepted through May 2014.
+PLEASE NOTE: Due to the Society's ongoing archives and collections reorganization, and our small staff, only a limited amount of focused research requests will be accepted.
 Please email your research requests to firstname.lastname@example.org.
 It may take 3-4 weeks before we can get an answer back to your request.
 Please visit our Research Services page for research fees and research payment requirements.

 Further Research Suggestions:

 You may wish to contact the following repository.
 They may be able to give you further suggestions on research sources:

 The San Joaquin Valley Heritage & Genealogy Center (located on the 2nd floor)

 Fresno, CA 93721-2285

 For obituaries from 1922 to the present, contact Reference Services of the Fresno County Library.
 The reference department has microfilm copies of the Fresno Bee and may be able to do a look up.
 It is customary to send a small donation to the Library (about $10.00) for this service.

 The Fresno Historical Society Archives welcomes the use of its collections.
 The mission of an Archives includes two equally important components.
 In addition to providing access to primary source material for study and research, an Archives is a repository that is charged with the preservation of primary source materials of all kinds.
 This part of the mission encompasses:

 |Preservation:||action taken to anticipate, prevent, stop or retard deterioration|

 |Conservation:||the maintenance of each item in the collection in a usable condition|